dzazy/Some-shit/Single cell analysis shits - Describe data.md

     7.--localmem : How many memory will be used to run the pipeline

 Sequence fastq data(10X provided 1,000 PBMC data set as an example):
+      1k PBMCs from a Healthy Donor (v3 chemistry) Peripheral blood mononuclear cells (PBMCs) from a healthy donor (the same cells were used to generate pbmc_1k_v2, pbmc_10k_v3).
+PBMCs are primary cells with relatively small amounts of RNA (~1pg RNA/cell).
+      1,222 cells detected
+      Sequenced on Illumina NovaSeq with approximately 54,000 reads per cell 28bp read1 (16bp Chromium barcode and 12bp UMI), 91bp read2 (transcript), and 8bp I7 sample barcode
+      run with --expect-cells=1000

 1.Download 10X single cell sequence fastq files
 ~~~